-- Regular review of people with a learning disability or autism, and where appropriate care packages have been adjusted. - In addition to the small number of centres which have opened; staff from other centres continue to provide outreach services to people in places where buildings have not opened, (and in doing so following appropriate guidelines about use of PPE). - A small number of people with a learning disability who use building-based day services have previously been referred to and have made use of the Community Response Unit's services. - Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carers emergency plans are being offered.
+- Regular review of people with a learning disability or autism, and where appropriate care packages have been adjusted. - Where possible and where capacity allows, we are offering very limited outreach to those who are assessed as high priority that have not been able to attend or have chosen not to attend a centre, however again we are reviewing the safety of this option under the new national lockdown.

-Day centre staff have either supported outreach work or have been redeployed to Older Adults residential establishments.
+- A small number of people with a learning disability who use building-based day services have previously been referred to and have made use of the Community Response Unit's services. - Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carers emergency plans are being offered. - Day centre staff have either supported outreach work or have been redeployed to Older Adults residential establishments.

-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 11 January 2021.
+The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 25 January 2021.